poojakelkar/Emoji_Detector/README.md

 Created using Javascript

 ### Features:
-- Takes Emoji as Input from User
+- Takes Emoji as Input from User.
-- Shows mostly use emoji
+- Shows mostly use emoji and after cliking on emoji show there name.
-- shows the emoji name
+- shows the emoji name.

 ### Package used
 - useStste: for checking state of value